Council tenants’ rights

 Council tenants usually have stronger rights than most private rented tenants.
-The type of tenancy agreement the council give you will affect many of your rights, including how and when the council can evict you, whether you can pass your tenancy on and whether you have the right to buy.
+The type of tenancy agreement the council give you will affect many of your rights, including how and when the council can evict you, how your rent can be increased and whether you can pass your tenancy on.

 In Wales, councils provide secure, introductory and demoted tenancies.
 If you are in England you may have a different tenancy.
 See Shelter for more advice about council tenants in England.